-The standard Taylor mode would propagate $1 + 18D^2$ vectors through every node, where we already exploit that all jets share $\vx_0$.
-Leveraging our collapsed Taylor mode would have the cost of passing $1 + 3 + 15D^2$ vectors to every node of the compute graph.
-Still, this is very expensive in comparison to our approach described before.
+Standard Taylor mode would propagate $1 + 18D^2$ vectors through every node, if we already exploit that all jets share $\vx_0$. our collapsed Taylor mode would pass $1 + 3 + 15D^2$ vectors through every node of the compute graph.
+This is more costly compared to our approach described before.
 In addition, until now, the selection of the jet degree and the input coefficients requires substantial human effort.